Research and Articles

 This study examines employee perceptions on the adoption of artificial intelligence (AI) principles in their organizations.
 49 interviews were conducted with employees of 24 organizations across 11 countries.
 Participants worked directly with AI across a range of positions, from junior data scientist to Chief Analytics Officer.
 The study found that there are eleven components that could impact the effective adoption of AI principles in organizations: communication, management support, training, an ethics office(r), a reporting mechanism, enforcement, measurement, accompanying technical processes, a sufficient technical infrastructure, organizational structure, and an interdisciplinary approach.
 The components are discussed in the context of business code adoption theory.
 The findings offer a first step in understanding potential methods for effective AI principle adoption in organizations.

-Anti-discrimination Laws, AI, and Gender Bias in Non-mortgage Fintech Lending
+Anti-discrimination Laws, AI, and Gender Bias: A Case Study in Non-mortgage Fintech Lending

 We study the impact of the existing anti-discrimination laws in different countries on gender bias in the non-mortgage consumer fintech lending setting.
 Building on the study of discrimination in operations, financial economics, and computer science, our paper investigates the impact and drivers of discrimination in machine learning models, trained on the alternative data used by fintech firms, and provide technically and legally permissible approaches for firms to reduce discrimination, whilst managing profitability.